-Pet healthcare costs vary widely, depending on region and what kind of care your pet may need.
-But, according to the American Pet Products Association , dog owners spend an average of $212 per year on routine vet visits, while cat owners shell out an annual average of $160 on routine care.
+Pet health care costs vary widely, depending on the region and what kinds of care your pet may need.
+But dog owners spend an average of $212 per year on routine vet visits, while cat owners shell out an annual average of $160 on routine care, according to the American Pet Products Association.

-Heartworm tests and prevention can tack another $35 to $132 to the annual healthcare bill, while flea and tick prevention can cost $40–200 per year.
+Heartworm tests can tack on another $35 to $75 annually, with monthly medications costing from $6 to $18 apiece.
+This means an annual cost that can range between $107 and $291 for heartworm prevention, while flea and tick prevention can cost from $40 to $200 per year.

-Even a healthy pet may need emergency care, ranging from a few hundred dollars to well over $1,000 Wound treatment and repair, for example, can run as high as $2,000 for a dog.
-Emergency surgery for a large dog can cost between $2000 and $5000.
+Even a healthy pet may need emergency care, ranging from a few hundred dollars to thousands.
+Wound treatment and repair, for example, can run as high as $1,500 for a dog.
+Emergency surgery for a large dog can cost at least $2,500.